 .
 Similar to Auto Scaling groups, the maintain

-By default, the Target Capacity attribute for Spot Fleet defines the number of instances that the Spot Fleet will procure.
-When we use Spot Fleet weights, and associate a custom weight with an instance in the override section, the total target capacity is equivalent to the total target of weights that you give to the spot.
+By default, the Target Capacity attribute for Spot Fleet defines the number of instances that the Spot Fleet procures.
+When you use Spot Fleet weights, and associate a custom weight with an instance in the override section, the total target capacity is equivalent to the total target of weights that you give to the spot.
 Going back to the “Compute Slots” or vCPUs analogy, you can instruct Spot Fleet to provide a number of vCPUs or “Compute Slots” from many instances with different sizes.

 To start with the hands on part, you first need to create a json file that sets a few relevant Spot parameters; One of the parameters is IamFleetRole